Back to Blog

 Getting to Madison Square Garden: Complete Transport Guide

-Navigating New York City to reach Madison Square Garden is a breeze, thanks to its prime location and the city's extensive public transportation network.
+Navigating New York City to reach Madison Square Garden is surprisingly straightforward, thanks to its central location and excellent public transport links.
+The Garden is situated directly above Penn Station, a major hub for various modes of transportation.

 Food, Drink & Local Recommendations